Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care is generally more expensive than other forms of senior living due to the specialized care and staffing requirements for individuals with cognitive impairments.
 For instance, assisted living in Rock Island typically costs between $3,500 and $4,500 per month, making it a more budget-friendly option compared to memory care.
 Independent living options, which provide even less care, can range from $2,000 to $3,000 per month, further highlighting the cost differential.
 These comparisons show that while memory care can be a significant expense, it is specifically tailored to residents with advanced needs, justifying the higher costs.

-Amber Ridge Memory Care specializes in dementia and Alzheimer’s care in Moline, Illinois.
+Amber Ridge Memory Care allows dementia and Alzheimer’s patients to get Alzheimer’s care in Moline, Illinois.
 It can accommodate no more than 41 older adults at a time.
-It includes amenities like routine well-being monitoring, daily living help and on-site occupational and physical therapy services and is located at 221 11th Avenue, in 61265 zip code area in Rock Island county.
-Amber Ridge Memory Care is officially licensed in Illinois to provide memory care, with license number 5105090.
+It offers amenities such as secure indoor and outdoor wandering areas, aided morning and evening dressing and mental games and is located at 221 11th Avenue, in 61265 zip code area inside Rock Island county.
+Amber Ridge Memory Care is duly licensed in Illinois to offer memory care, with license # 5105090.

-Pointe Of Silvis, located at 1902 Eleventh St. includes Alzheimer’s care service in Silvis, Illinois and includes amenities such as community dining, help with grooming and getting dressed and memory games and other activities.
-Pointe Of Silvis has a total of 13 dementia and Alzheimer’s units for Rock Island county and surrounding areas residents.
-Pointe Of Silvis is licensed to offer dementia care in Silvis, Illinois.
-Its license # 5101053.
+Lighthouse At Silvis*, situated at 1900 Tenth St. provides Alzheimer’s disease and dementia care service in Silvis, Illinois and provides services like independence-focused care, daily living help and help during meal times.
+Lighthouse At Silvis* has a total of 81 memory care units for Rock Island county and nearby areas residents.
+Lighthouse At Silvis* has a license to offer memory care in Silvis, Illinois.
+Its license # 5102444.

 In Rock Island, Illinois, memory care is a specialized service designed to support individuals with Alzheimer's, dementia, or other cognitive impairments.
 While Medicare is a common health insurance option for seniors, it does not fully cover the costs of memory care.
 Medicare is limited in terms of the types of services it provides for individuals with dementia or Alzheimer's, and it generally does not cover long-term custodial care, which is often required for memory care patients.